 When it’s on

-The town’s atmospheric market square is a focus of festivities.
+The historic town with it's atmospheric market square is a hive of activity during the festival.
 On the Friday, the Hay Christmas lights are turned on, transforming the town into a winter wonderland brimming with festive cheer.

 What to do locally